Online Medical Clerk Associate's Degree Program Info

 Individuals seeking a position as a medical clerk or secretary can complete an associate's degree in medical billing and coding.
 Distance learners can take advantage of online programs and hybrid programs offered at several 2-year colleges.

 Medical clerks handle business affairs in a healthcare provider's office.
 Associate degree programs in medical billing and coding are available totally online; many are also offered as combinations of online and on-campus learning.
 The programs usually require two years of study.
-Graduates are prepared to work in occupations including medical secretary or clerk, medical claims analyst, billing controller, claims assistant, patient account representative.
+Graduates are prepared to work in occupations including medical secretary or clerk, medical claims analyst, billing controller, claims assistant and patient account representative.

 Courses in these programs include billing codes, medical terminology, office procedures and anatomy.
 While certification is not required, many employers prefer to hire someone who holds credentials from a professional organization.
 Getting certified may require only graduation from an accredited training program, or it may call for passing a competency exam.
 Maintaining a certification may require completion of continuing education programs in the field.